AnotherDolphin/CarBooking_CustomerApi/README.md

 Confirmation page for POST (add) reqeusts:
 ![success](https://user-images.githubusercontent.com/46499432/159170391-104c85c0-2d11-4a47-b999-3f2aa76da056.png)

-Successful PUT/DELETE operations are confimed dinamically with a notifcation:
+Successful PUT/DELETE operations are confimed dynamically with a notifcation:
 ![delete-res](https://user-images.githubusercontent.com/46499432/159170236-936e4b47-1a4d-4e20-b8a0-db8d5f0606c1.png)

 # USAGE

 The app is fully functional.
-All that needs to be edited is the .yaml file for DB credentials and the SQL be code executed on an MySQL server.
+All that needs to be edited is the .yaml file for DB credentials and the SQL code be executed on a live MySQL server.